freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Application and Monitor Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We currently recommend Intel 7-, 8-, 10-, 11-, and 12-series NUCs for SecureDrop
+We currently recommend 10-, 11-, and 12-series ASUS (formerly Intel) NUCs for SecureDrop servers.
-servers.

 .. note:: If using non-recommended hardware, ensure you remove as much
     extraneous hardware as physically possible from your servers.
 This